 Brix & The Extricated released their amazing new album “Super Blood Wolf Moon” on 25th October on Grit Over Glamour Records.
-Honouring the prolific output that is historically embedded in the DNA of this band, Brix & The Extricated release their third studio album in as many years.
+Honouring the prolific output that is historically embedded in this band’s DNA, Brix & The Extricated release their third studio album in as many years.
 364 days after the release of their second record “Breaking State”, the band have changed gears once again.
 This album sees the band decimate dimensional boundaries resulting in a body of work that is sure to resonate.
 Mark Millar caught up with Brix Smith-Start to talk about the new album.

 “Super Blood Wolf Moon” is a great title.
 What’s the meaning behind it?